Security Pattern – Container Orchestration

 Isolating Compromised Containers

-1. Snapshot compromised Application Container
+- Snapshot the compromised Application Container.

-2. Re-deploy to an isolated security forensics environment for investigation.
+- Redeploy to an isolated security forensics environment for investigation.

 Additional Notes